how to deal with haters in life

 The quote, “never assume that every critic is a hater.
 Not everyone is hating on you.
 Some people are telling you the truth” written on a blue background in white letters.

-You should attempt to learn something when the critique is valid, even if it’s coming from someone you don’t particularly like.
+You should attempt to learn something when the commentary is valid, even if it’s coming from someone you don’t particularly like.

-If they’re simply hating, then you should skip this step because they’re not saying it to improve your life, but simply to drag you down along with them.
+If they’re simply loathing, then you should skip this step because they’re not saying it to enhance your life, but simply to drag you down along with them.
 Needless to say, these are not the kind of people we need in our existence.

 4. Ignore them

-One of the ways to respond to haters is by simply ignoring them.
+One way of responding to doubters is to simply ignore them.
 This might seem counterproductive, but silence is golden, and can be an extremely powerful tool to convey your emotions.

-Chances are that they’re hating just to get a response out of you.
-The more emotional and animated you are, the more they will typically enjoy it since they accomplished making you upset.
+Chances are that they’re being cynical just to get a response out of you.
+The more emotional and animated you are, the more they will typically enjoy the situation since they accomplished making you upset.

 Ignoring them can make them bored quickly since they’re not getting the reaction they were hoping for.
 Nevertheless, it’s also possible that they take this silence as a sign of weakness, and go even further by making more, and increasingly severe comments as well.